 Developer gets pushback against 74-story Brooklyn complex

-- A Brooklyn, New York-based developer has come under fire from some local residents over its plans to build a 74-story, 1,000-foot residential mixed-use complex near the borough's iconic Victorian homes and brownstone communities, according to Architectural Record.
+- A Brooklyn, New York-based developer has come under fire from some local residents over its plans to build a 74-story, 1,000-foot-tall residential mixed-use complex near the borough's iconic Victorian homes and brownstone communities, according to Architectural Record.

 - Alloy Development's plans for the 80 Flatbush project also include a 38-story structure, two new schools and the conversion of two 19th century buildings into cultural centers.
 Alloy wants the area rezoned so that it can triple the allowable floor area ratio (FAR).
 However, at a recent land-use hearing, some Brooklynites and activists threatened to scuttle the project because of its size and high-density components, too few school seats, only 200 residential units designated affordable out of 900 planned, and the stress on local services and transit.

 - Alloy made changes to the development's design – such as replacing some glass with masonry and adjusting setbacks – in response to previous complaints, but critics maintain that the high-density projects that are par for the course in Manhattan aren't a good fit with the existing low-rise, small-scale style of some Brooklyn neighborhoods.
 There are additional hearings and meetings scheduled during the next several months, where those in favor of the project and those against it are expected to continue the fight.

 Even though Manhattan residents might be more accepting of high-density developments, efforts to change zoning regulations for some projects aren't slam dunks in New York City.